Name: Liang Wenbo

 2007/8 appeared to be much of the same for Liang, a few qualifying wins but no real standout result along the way.

-Things were all to change however as he qualified for the final stages of the World Championship at the Crucible for the first time at the end of the season.
-Along the way he defeated Ben Woollaston, Rod Lawler, Dave Gilbert and former top 16 player Ian McCulloch, all very good players who will have taken some beating.
+This was to change however as he qualified for the final stages of the World Championship at the Crucible for the first time at the end of the season.
+Along the way he defeated Ben Woollaston, Rod Lawler, Dave Gilbert and former top 16 player Ian McCulloch to earn his place in Sheffield.

 Liang was not just happy with this however as sensationally he defeated former world champion Ken Doherty 10-5, ending the Irishman’s long stay in the top 16 in the process.
-In the second round he held off a courageous fightback from another Irishman Joe Swail to take the match 13-12, though this match was not without controversy.
-Having been snookered in the decider, Liang missed the yellow on his first attempt but when the balls were replaced, was able to hit the ball directly, something that Joe was distraught at.
+In the second round he held off a courageous fightback from another Irishman Joe Swail to take the match 13-12, though this match was not to be without controversy.

 wenbo6

-Either way Liang was through to the quarter-finals where he would meet eventual champion Ronnie O’Sullivan, eventually losing out 13-7.
-By making it this far however he had not only guaranteed his place on the tour for another year, but rocketed up 26 places in the rankings to 40th place.
-Not only this but his profile and popularity was dramatically increased in the UK and he is a player that many will have their eyes on in the next few years.
+Either way Liang was through to the quarter-finals where he would meet champion-elect Ronnie O’Sullivan, eventually losing out 13-7.
+By reaching this stage however he had not only guaranteed his place on the tour for another year, but rocketed up 26 places in the rankings to 40th place.

 Recent form and 147